kofigumbs/coding/content/custom-functions/creating.md

 ---

-Functions in Elm are just like functions in Algebra!
-In fact, we can write them with almost the same syntax.
 The line `f(x) = x + 5` creates a brand new function, with the following properties:

  - A **name** — this function is called `f`